chuckcwh/boilerplate-react/README.md

 1. react / react-dom

+2. babel / babel-preset-stage-2

-2. webpack
+3. webpack

-3. server.js (can be removed)
+4. server.js (can be removed)

 # How to Use: